Starting a National Allergy Bureau (NAB) Pollen/Mold Counting Station

-NAB stations counting molds and pollen grains operate with Burkard samplers, which may be purchased from Burkard UK.
-Stations only counting pollen grains may operate with a Rotorod sampler, which are manufacturer in the US.
+NAB stations counting molds and pollen grains operate with a volumetric air sampler, which are manufactured in England.
+Stations only counting pollen grains may operate with rotation impact samplers, which are manufactured in the U.S. or Canada.

-The NAB has a station manual, in a PowerPoint format.
+The NAB has a station manual, in a PDF format, for stations operating a volumetric air sampler.
 Please contact Jerome Schultz to receive the manual.
-Review of this manual will be helpful in determining the proper placement of your Burkard machine and what supplies will be necessary to operate the Burkard.
+Review of this manual will be helpful in determining the proper placement of your volumetric air sampler and what supplies will be necessary to operate the machine.